timescale/docs/mst/about-mst.md

 If you have long idle database connection sessions, you might need to adjust these settings to ensure that your TCP connection remains stable.
-If you eperience a broken TCP connection, when you reconnect make sure that your client resolves the DNS address correctly, as the underlying address changes during automatic failover.
+If you experience a broken TCP connection, when you reconnect make sure that your client resolves the DNS address correctly, as the underlying address changes during automatic failover.

-For more information about adjusting keepalive settings, see the [PostgreSQL documentation][pg-keepalive].
+For more information about adjusting keep alive settings, see the [PostgreSQL documentation][pg-keepalive].

 ## Databases